 PSYC 390.
 Internship in Human Services

 Many human service organizations have internship positions available for psychology majors.
-These organizations include adolescent crisis groups, social service agencies, mental health facilities, educational intervention programs, abused or battered women's groups and homeless shelters.
-Students may obtain course credit by working for a human service organization during one semester of the academic year and preparing a portfolio integrating their experience with the major.
-For more information about this opportunity, students should consult the handout on internships available in the Psychology Department or talk directly with the department's internship coordinator.
+These organizations include group homes, social service agencies, mental health facilities, crisis hotlines, educational intervention programs, domestic violence and homeless shelters.
+Students may obtain course credit by working for a human service organization during one semester of the academic year and simultaneously enrolling in an academic course that includes weekly meetings, reading, and writing assignments, along with student-created learning plans and an independent project.
+For more information about this opportunity, students should talk directly with the department's internship coordinator.

 PSYC 390 is one of several capstone experiences for psychology majors: a senior-level course allowing students to use skills developed in their psychology major in an applied setting.
-For the full course description of PSYC 390, click here.
+A list of previous internship sites held by 390 students can be found here.

 Prerequisites for PSYC 390 are: